 Upon the generation of a CFG, we are ready to find execution paths that maximize code coverage.
 To easily determine these paths, the graph needs to first undergo a few modifications.
 In particular, it is necessary to eliminate cycles that occur due to loop statements in the code.
 Once these cycles are removed we obtain an acyclic control-flow graph (ACFG) which allows us to efficiently determine the code size of complete paths in the graph.
+To this end, we rewrite all back-edges (edges pointing backwards with respect to the control flow) by linking them to the first code block after the loop.
+Figure 4 demonstrates this for a simple while loop.
+All conventional loop, nested loops and their special cases such as unnatural loops can be efficiently resolved using the dominance relations of the individual nodes [see 3].

-Figure 5: Constructing ACFGs from CFGs.
+Fig. 4.
+An ActionScript 3 snippet, the corresponding control flow graph (CFG) and its acyclic transformation (ACFG).
 Dark nodes represent loop headers, bright nodes generic code blocks; newly inserted edges are shown in red.